dport17/CapstoneProject/README.md

 # Software Process Management

-We will follow the Scrum approach, thus your team needs to identify the task in each sprint cycles, team meeting schedules, including this Fall and next Spring semester.
+We will follow the Scrum approach, thus our team identified each task in each sprint cycles.
 The planned schedule and sprint cycles for Spring 2021 are as follows.

 ![Spring 2021 Timeline](https://capstones-cs-udayton.bitbucket.io/imgs/cps491s21timeline.png "Spring 2021 Timeline")

-Below is the example of the Trello board timeline (Gantt chart) with sprint cycles but without tasks for Spring 2021:
+Below is our Trello board timeline (Gantt chart) with sprint cycles but without tasks for Spring 2021:

 ![Spring 2021 Timeline on Trello](https://capstones-cs-udayton.bitbucket.io/imgs/trello.png "Spring 2021 Timeline")